Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Business insurance for expats in Spain must be structured based on activity, risk exposure and contractual requirements — not just price.

-For a complete explanation of coverage, costs and requirements, see:
+For a complete explanation of business insurance in Spain for freelancers, autónomos and companies, see:

 Life Insurance in Spain for Expats